 Koru Mindfulness and Meditation Series for Faculty

-Register through PEP: Professional Education Portal.
-Registration opens May 3rd.
+Korus Mindfulness for Faculty will not be offered in fall 2021, but faculty are welcome to join the program for staff and faculty.
+Please find information and register through PEP: Professional Education Portal.
 Search under “Koru.”
 Limited to 12 faculty participants.
-Must be able to attend all sessions
+Must be able to attend all sessions.

 Instructor: Kiz Adams, UGA Well-being Coordinator and Certified Koru Instructor.